mynameisfashanu/Bootcamp/README.md

 # Learning ASP.Net Web development

-This is a curriculum I developed for learning asp.net mvc and C# using both free and paid for resouces.
+This is a curriculum I developed for learning web development using asp.net mvc and C#.

 ## Backend Web Development Overview.